Frequently Asked Questions

 Q: Do my students have to be in study hall if they are not in classes?

-A: Yes, if they are staying on the Pure Heart campus and are not enrolled in another class, they must be enrolled in study hall.
-In order to keep everyone safe on the Pure Heart campus, students must either be in a class or in study hall.
+A: Yes, if they are staying on campus and are not enrolled in another class, they must be enrolled in study hall.
+In order to keep everyone safe, students must either be in a class or in study hall.
 No students are allowed to remain unsupervised on campus.
 If you are planning on picking up your student(s) immediately after classes, they do not need to register for study hall.

 About Classes and Tests